 What is Cricut Design Space?

-Cricut Design Space is the software that will run your Cricut cutting machine and tell your Cricut what actions to take.
+Cricut Design Space is the software for your Cricut cutting machine and tells your Cricut what actions to take (like cut, engrave, etc.)

 What is Cricut Access?